jkyl/nnx-gru/README.md

     _, v_t = jax.lax.associative_scan(binary_operator_diag, (a, b))
     return v_t[1:]
 ```
-This defines the parallel linear recurrence over the leading axes of `a` and `b`!
-It also enables us to supply `v_0`, the initial value of
+This defines the parallel linear recurrence over the leading axes of `a` and `b`; it also enables us to supply `v_0`, the initial value of
 the recurrence (usually set to zero).
 We then define two GRU modules, a parallel one, and a sequential one:
 ```python
 class GRUBase(nnx.Module):